The Pros and Cons of a Metal Bed Frame: A Smart Buyer’s Guide

 What firmness level is best for side sleepers?

-Medium to medium-soft firmness levels are generally recommended to cushion the shoulders and hips effectively.
+Medium to medium-soft firmness levels are best for shoulder and hip cushioning.

 Are memory foam mattresses good for hot sleepers?

-Yes, especially those with cooling technologies like gel-infused or copper-infused foam that help dissipate heat.
+Yes, especially those with cooling technologies like gel or copper infusions.

 Memory Foam Mattress: Ultimate Comfort and Support